bisen2/FsSCAD/README.md

     |> rotate 20 (45, 45, 45)
     |> translate (10, 20, 30)

-// or define a custom translation as a composition of base translations let myTranslation = // Component -> Component
+// or define a custom transformation as a composition of base transformations let myTranslation = // Component -> Component
     rotate 20 (45, 45, 45)
     >> translate (10, 20, 30)